open-energy-transition/Awesome-Electricity-Demand/README.md

 📁 **[data_source_log.csv](https://github.com/open-energy-transition/Awesome-Electric-Demand/blob/main/data_source_log.csv)**

-This file tracks the countries’ websites that were explored for demand forecasting data — specifically for those countries where data could not be retrieved.
-It documents the country and the websites searched.
-It is designed to help other researchers avoid duplicating effort and to build a shared knowledge base.
+This file documents the countries and subdivisions that have been explored for hourly or sub-hourly electricity demand data, but where no such data has yet been found.
+It is also designed to help other researchers avoid duplicating effort and to build a shared knowledge base.